 (A) Portable indicating instruments (e.g., electro-mechanical indicating, electronic indicating, and electronic indicating and recording) used to test or record service voltage at the customer's premises in response to a customer inquiry or complaint shall be checked for accuracy against a recognized standard.
 For transmission facilities within the commission's jurisdiction, the voltage measuring equipment accuracy and testing requirements shall comply with the requirements of the transmission system operator.
-Accuracy checks shall be conducted as recommended by the manufacturer or annually if no period is specified.
+Accuracy checks shall be conducted as recommended by the manufacturer or once per calendar year if no period is specified.
 The most recent accuracy test record shall be kept with each such instrument, or at a central location for the electric utility and/or transmission owner.

 (B) Electric utilities and transmission owners shall comply with the following requirements regarding standard voltage:

 (1) Each electric utility and transmission owner supplying electrical energy for general use shall adopt nominal service voltages to be supplied to its customers and shall make every reasonable effort, by the use of proper equipment and operation, to maintain the service voltages to its customers within the limits as defined within this rule.

 (2) Each electric utility shall file with the commission, as part of its tariffs, the nominal service voltage available to customers, including the number of phases and service configurations and the voltage variations for each available service configuration.
 The nominal service voltage shall be based on the 2011 edition of the "American National Standards Institute" standard C 84.1, electric power systems and equipment voltage ratings, or as subsequently amended.

 (3) The limits specified within this rule do not apply to voltage excursions.

 (4) Each electric utility and transmission owner shall develop procedures to reasonably ensure that the delivered service voltages are within the ranges as specified in paragraph (B)(2) of this rule.